Applies to: Exchange Server 2013 SP1

-AutoReseed will try to resume the failed and suspended copies up to three times, with a 5-minute sleep in between each attempt.
+AutoReseed tries to resume the failed and suspended copies up to three times, with a 5-minute sleep in between each attempt.
 Sometimes, after a FailedandSuspended database copy is resumed, the copy remains in a Failed state.
-This behaviour can happen for various of reasons, so this step is designed to handle those cases; AutoReseed will automatically suspend a database copy that has been Failed for 10 consecutive minutes to keep the workflow running.
+This behavior can happen for various of reasons, so this step is designed to handle those cases; AutoReseed automatically suspend a database copy that fails for 10 consecutive minutes to keep the workflow running.
 If the suspend and resume actions don't result in a healthy database copy, the workflow continues.

 When it finds a copy with that status, it does some prerequisite checks.
-For example, it will verify that a spare disk is available, that the database and its log files are configured on the same volume, and in the appropriate locations that match the required naming conventions.
+For example, it verifies that a spare disk is available, that the database and its log files are configured on the same volume, and in the appropriate locations that match the required naming conventions.

 If the prerequisite checks pass successfully, the Disk Reclaimer function within the Microsoft Exchange Replication service allocates, remaps, and formats a spare disk according to the timelines in the table below.
-AutoReseed will attempt to assign a spare volume up to five times, with one-hour sleeps in between each try.
+AutoReseed attempts to assign a spare volume up to five times, with one-hour sleeps in between each try.

-Once a spare has been assigned, AutoReseed will do an InPlaceSeed operation using the SafeDeleteExistingFiles seeding switch.
+Once a spare is assigned, AutoReseed does an InPlaceSeed operation using the SafeDeleteExistingFiles seeding switch.
 All databases that were on the affected disk are reseeded using the active copy of the database as the seeding source.

-After the seeding operation has been completed, the Microsoft Exchange Replication service verifies that the newly seeded copy is healthy.
+After the seeding operation is completed, the Microsoft Exchange Replication service verifies that the newly seeded copy is healthy.